The Sustainable Educator: Restoring purpose

 Long story short, my purpose for writing (and doing research and education) needed a canvas larger than academic writing could provide.
 I wanted the freedom to do uncensored academic work and in non-traditional forms.
 I eventually figured out that meant I needed to start my own business.

-Purpose takes us on some curious journeys, but even when those journeys take the form of traditional genres, they lack soul if they aren’t driven by our purpose.
+Purpose takes us on some curious journeys, but even when those journeys take more traditional forms, they lack soul if they aren’t driven by our purpose.

 It needs authenticity.
 It needs purpose: Your purpose.